Healthy Homes Assessment Whakatu

 Whakatu Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Whakatu and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement throughout Whakatu and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records of their compliance with each Healthy Homes Standards that apply or will be in force throughout the tenancy period of their rental properties.
+• Property managers and landlords are required to keep records of their compliance with any Healthy Homes Standards that apply or will apply during the tenure of their rental properties.

 Beginning 1 July 2021

-• Property managers and private landlords are required to ensure their rental properties conform to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

 Unreasonable Gaps & Holes